Milanie/WeatherSimulator/README.md

 # WeatherSimulator

-Weather Simulator for generating weather conditions data for various stations and time across the world
+Weather Simulator for generating weather conditions data for various stations and time across the world.
+The weather data is predicted for any date for the given locations based on the historical data.

 # Running the app